cs3281/lectures/syllabus.md

 |TBD|TBD|TBD|Ritvik Singh|
 |TBD|TBD|TBD|Lucas Smulders|

+Please read the following guide for an explanation of how to make effective use of office hours: [https://www2.seas.gwu.edu/~gparmer/resources/2021-09-20-Office-Hours-HOWTO.html](https://www2.seas.gwu.edu/~gparmer/resources/2021-09-20-Office-Hours-HOWTO.html)

 ## Preferred Contact Method

 For general questions about class material that may be beneficial to others, please create a post on Piazza: